 Barcelona is a great city to visit and there are activities for almost everyone.
-While you study Spanish abroad in Barcelona, you’ll have plenty of time to explore the city.
+You’ll have plenty of time to explore the city.
 We’ve complied a list of the top 10 things you must do in Barcelona before you leave.
 From the most touristic places to some very local activities, there’s plenty to choose from.

 Take the Port Cable Car